 There are several ways to set the visibility for your blog content.
 You can set it on a per post/Page basis for public, private, or Password Protected, or make the entire blog private and Password Protected through the use of WordPress Plugins.

-Visibility for posts and Pages is set from the Edit panel.
-The option is available under the "Publish" option normally found at the top-right of the Edit panel.
+Visibility for posts and Pages is set from the Edit screen.
+The option is available under the "Publish" option normally found at the top-right of the Edit screen.
 The screenshot below shows the interface, with the relevant section highlighted in the red rectangle.

 The default state for post and Page visibility is Public.
 Public visibility means that the content will be visible to the outside world as soon as it is published.